danfuzz/samizdat/doc/library-guide/Generator.md

 Note that all collections are also generators (which generate their elements in sequence).

+**Note:** The function `catCollect` is exported to the global variable environment, as it is very-commonly used.

 <br><br>
 ### Generic Function Definitions: `Generator` protocol.